dwram/dwram/README.md

 ### Hi there, I'm Daniel - aka [dwram][website] 👋

-## I'm a Husband, Father, Developer, and Teacher!
+## I'm a developer, engineer, project manager and mentor!
 - 🔭 I’m currently working on completing a 12-week immersive Software Engineering course with Makers Academy, a highly selected bootcamp in London. [website]!
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators